mallim/mallim.netlify.com/content/posts/2019/2019-06-25-angular-cli-setup.md

 ## Instructions below are based on the following:

-- Angular 8 CLI
+- Angular 9 CLI (version 9.0.5)
 - Tailwindcss 1.0.4

-For the impatient, you may check [Github](https://github.com/mallim/angular-starter-template)
+For the impatient, you may check [Github](https://github.com/mallim/angular9-starter-template)

 ## Install the Angular CLI